 He hung up the phone, finished breakfast, and left his apartment so he could spend Sunday digging a grave for John Fitzgerald Kennedy.

-Whew.
-This was after he wrote a powerful column about the scene at Parkland Hospital, A Death in Emergency Room One.
+This column came on the heels of Breslin’s powerful column about the scene at Parkland Hospital, A Death in Emergency Room One.
+Truly incredible, such writing under deadline pressure.
 Breslin wrote another famous column 17 years later, after the shooting death of John Lennon.